matthiaszimmermann/foundry-base/README.md

 The repository provides two sample Solidity smart contracts in subfolder `src`.

 - **Counter**: A very simple smart contract
+- **MultiSigWallet**: A simple multi sig wallet contract from Cyfrin
 - **Token**: An upgradeable token contract using OpenZeppelin V5

 Corresponding tests are located in subfolder `test`.